Unpaid Holiday Pay Claims – One Worker's Battle

 - 1 in 20 workers don't get paid holidays, which is unlawful

 There has also been a substantial drop in unlawful wage deduction claims since the issue fee of £160 was introduced.
 With this recent decision however, we can expect more claims to come about in an attempt to rectify this.

-How Has This Case Changed Things?
+How Has This Decision Changed Things?

 In his opinion in C. King v The Sash Window Workshop Ltd Case C-214/16, the Advocate General says that if a worker does not take all or some of the annual leave to which they are entitled in the leave year when it falls due to be taken, because the employer refuses to pay them for any holiday they take, the worker can claim that they are prevented from exercising their right to paid leave.